- Overview: Romania

 - The legislative and regulatory landscape is ever-evolving.
 Keeping track of changes is cumbersome.

-- Need to adhere to the company’s global employment policies
+- Need to adhere to the company’s global employment and business immigration policies.

 No matter which countries you expand to or what type of operation you open, there are some significant issues you will always have to deal with.